-Lt Herbert Graham Wanklyn, RNAS, Dunkirk Station, body found off Belgian coast 31 May 1915 age 19, buried Calais Southern Cemetery.
+Lt Herbert Graham Wanklyn, RNAS, Dunkirk Station whose body was found off Belgian coast on 31 May 1915, aged 1.
+He is buried at Calais Southern Cemetery.
 Born 3 Aug 1895, he joined the air service on the 12 May 1914 and posted to the Central Flying School and after numerous posting arrived at Dunkirk 12 May 1915.
 Wanklyn took off at 0330 on a patrol to Ostend, it is unclear whether he was shot down by ground defences or suffered engine failure but his body was found in the sea nearly three weeks later on 17 June.
 Son of Herbert Alexander Wanklyn, merchant, of London

 John Broadwood Atkinson, 5th Battn.
-Royal Irish Fusiliers, died of enteric on active service at No.19 General Hospital, Alexandria, Egypt 24 Dec 1915 age 21, buried Chatby War Memorial Cemetery, Alexandria, Egypt, wounded at Suvla Bay 6 Aug 1915.
+Royal Irish Fusiliers, died of enteric disease while on active service at No.19 General Hospital, Alexandria, Egypt on 24 Dec 1915, aged 21.
+He is buried at Chatby War Memorial Cemetery, Alexandria, Egypt, having been wounded at Suvla Bay (Gallipoli) on 6 Aug 1915.
 Born 1 Oct 1894, third son of of Joseph and Anne Atkinson of Annaghmore, Portadown in Ireland.
-He was born in Summer Island House in the village of Loughgall in Northern Ireland on 1st October 1894 but lost his mother when he was only two years old.
+He was born in Summer Island House in the village of Loughgall in Northern Ireland but lost his mother when he was only two years old.
 Crowhill, Armagh, Ireland.

 Educated at Oundle (Grafton House) in 1909 and left at the end of the Lent term in 1913.
 He was a keen member of the Officers’ Training Corps, being Section Commander for his house.
 He also sang bass in the Chapel Choir and took singing lessons.
 He was a member of the army class and in his last year 1913, a House Prefect in Mr Norbury’s Grafton House.
 At the time of his death, he had been appointed temporary Captain.